LaClarence/simple-expert-system/README.md

 ## Overview

-The code is based on the example provided by Virginie Mathivet from it's book:
+The code is based on the Export System example provided by Virginie Mathivet from her book:

     __L'Intelligence Artificielle pour les développeurs__
     __Concepts et implémentations en Java__